Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Mode equations

-Let us focus on the scenario that has been discussed in more detail in the literature, namely, we will restrict our attention to quantum states of the FLRW geometry that are (approximate) solutions of homogeneous LQC, so that the effect of the perturbations on them is negligible, i.e. the backreaction of the perturbations can be ignored.
-Furthermore, we will consider states that are peaked on trajectories of the effective dynamics for homogeneous LQC mentioned in the Introduction \cite{ap,iaps}.
-These trajectories are generated, rather than by the classical constraint $H_{|0}$, by the effective counterpart $ H_{|0}^{\rm eff}$ that one obtains with the replacement of $b^2$ with $\sin^2{b}$, originated in the description with holonomies.
-Explicitly,
+Let us focus on the scenario that seems more relevant for cosmological applications, namely, we will restrict our attention to quantum states of the FLRW geometry that are (approximate) solutions of homogeneous and isotropic Quantum Cosmology, so that the effect of the perturbations on them is negligible, i.e. the backreaction of the perturbations can be ignored.
+Furthermore, we will consider states that are peaked on effective trajectories, as we mentioned in the Introduction.
+Typically, these trajectories are generated, rather than by the classical constraint $H_{|0}$, by an effective counterpart of it, $ H_{|0}^{\rm eff}$, that one obtains by incorporating the effect of quantum gravitational corrections on the homogeneous sector.\footnote{ An example is the effective Hamiltonian of LQC, obtained from that of GR by replacing $16 \pi^2 G^2\gamma^2 \Delta_g B^2$ with $\sin^2{(4\pi G \gamma \sqrt{\Delta_g} B)}$ \cite{ap,iaps}.}

-For sufficiently concentrated states, a good approximation consists in substituting the quantum expectation values by their evaluation on the peak trajectory, i.e. on the effective solution.
-When one does so, the resulting time-dependent masses are similar to those of the classical case, except for the following \cite{hybrmass}.
-First, we consider the tensor mass.
-In the hybrid approach, this mass is expressed in terms of canonical geometric variables until the very end, and only then is evaluated on effective trajectories.
-Therefore, it is easy to convince oneself that this mass is equal to the difference with respect to the classical expression consisting just in the final evaluation on a solution of the effective dynamics, instead of an Einsteinian solution.
-Second and last, the scalar time-dependent mass presents additional changes, because the MS potential is modified \cite{hybrmass}, becoming now

-The ratio of sine functions in $\bar{U}_{MS}$ appears because, as we already explained, in the hybrid quantization one must adopt a prescription that respects the homogeneous superselection sectors, and the operator corresponding to $\sin{b}$ does not have this property.
-However, both its square and $\sin{(2b)}$ fulfill the requirement \cite{hybrref}.